mahdianyoones/persian-ney-csp-solver/README.md

 several unary, binary, and higher level constraints in the CSP model.

 Based on the nature of constraints, efficient algorithms were found to establish binary and n-ary consistency.
 Hence, the solver does not use algorithms like arc3, and instead conducts the search by maintaining the domains consistent, reducing the search space significantly.
+Constraints are propagated after assignment of a value to a new variable and before developing the search tree.

 Some domains are defined as ranges of integer values and some are defined as a set of values.
 Furthermore, the solver adops conflict-directed [backjumping](https://en.wikipedia.org/wiki/Backjumping).

 Another problem this project tackles is not only finding the nodes that can go together to build a single instrument, but given a stock of pieces at hand, making any possible number of instruments that are feasible.